 Do you suffer from “protein anxiety?”
-It’s a condition commonly seen in people who have never had a protein deficiency, but worry endlessly that they’re not getting enough.
+It’s a condition commonly seen in people who have never had a protein deficiency, but worry endlessly that they’re not getting enough of it.
 They pile on the meat, fish, eggs, or cheese, trying to avert an imaginary lack of protein.

 Of course, the body needs some protein to build and repair body tissues.
 But protein is widely available in beans, vegetables, and grains.
 It is almost impossible not to get all the protein you need, even without eating meat, dairy, or eggs.